-In recent years, private banks have actually done better than public sector banks (see Figure 10) in terms of fulfilling the overall priority sector quota, though in the sub-component of agricultural credit, public sector banks have done a slightly better job.
-When we consider the share of net bank credit to weaker sections (mandated at 10% of net bank credit), however, public sector banks are significantly ahead at 7.7% in 2005-06 as compared to 1.6% for private banks.
-Taking a more long-term perspective, public sector banks have generated more credit to agriculture and rural areas and government enterprises, less credit to the trade, transport and finance sector, with little difference in credit to small-scale industries and industries identified for support in the post-1980 5-year plans7.
+In recent years, private banks have actually done better than public sector banks (see Figure 10) in terms of fulfilling the overall priority sector quota, though in the subcomponent of agricultural credit, public sector banks have done a slightly better job.
+When we consider the share of net bank credit to weaker sections (mandated at 10 per cent of net bank credit), however, public sector banks are significantly ahead at 7.7 per cent in 2005-06 as compared to 1.6 per cent for private banks.
+Taking a more longterm perspective, public sector banks have generated more credit to agriculture and rural areas and government enterprises, less credit to the trade, transport and finance sector, with little difference in credit to smallscale industries and industries identified for support in the post-1980 five-year plans.8